Acura TLX

-The Acura TLX is a four-door entry-level luxury sedan sold by Acura, a luxury division of Honda, since 2014.
+The Acura TLX is a four-door entry-level luxury sedan sold by Acura, a luxury division of Honda, since 2014 for the 2015 model year.
 It is the successor to both the TL and TSX models.
-As of 2021, the discontinuation of the RLX leaves the TLX as the flagship sedan in Acura's lineup.
+The discontinuation of the RLX after the 2020 model year left the TLX as the flagship sedan in Acura's lineup.
+Acura ended production of the TLX with the 2025 model year due to declining sales.

 Design history

-The Acura TLX was first shown as the "TLX Prototype", a sedan designed in Acura's Los Angeles Design Studio, as a replacement of the TL and TSX sedans.
+The Acura TLX was first revealed in January 2014 at the North American International Auto Show as the "TLX Prototype", a sedan designed in Acura's Los Angeles Design Studio as a replacement for the TL and TSX sedans.
 The production version was unveiled in April at the 2014 New York International Auto Show.
-Sales began in August, the TLX entered production during July at Marysville, Ohio, United States.
+The TLX entered production during July at Honda's Marysville Auto Plant with sales beginning in August.